 3. Classroom - ask your child's teacher how can you help

 4. Bulletin Board (located in front of the office)

 5. Attend the Volunteer Orientation - on September 15th at 9 am in the Art Room

 6. Rosa Parks PTSA Website - View the volunteer menu for updated volunteer opportunities

-7. Social Media - Follow us on Facebook and Twitter for most up to date info, including volunteer opportunities.
+7. Social Media - Follow us on Facebook for the most up-to-date info, including volunteer opportunities.

 How can I volunteer?

 All Lake Washington School District volunteers must be approved by the district.
 Here are a few tips and reminders about the volunteer application process:

 Volunteer applications are processed via the Raptor system and are good for two years.